 Recruiting in Vietnam

-BMI runs more than 80 events in over a dozen countries each year.
+BMI runs 85+ events in 15 countries each year.
 Join these events in Vietnam to recruit students directly via our fairs and attend our peer-to-peer events to build connections with high school counsellors and recruitment agents.

 BMI's biannual Vietnamese student recruitment fairs consistently draw in thousands of academically-oriented students and their parents to bring them in direct contact with institutions from around the world.
 BMI also takes a limited number of accredited institutions on chauffeured visits to top-rated private high schools in both cities.